 In this journey through life we will meet many beliefs; all of which carry a force.

-These forces can be described in physics as the four fundamental forces: electromagnetic, strong nuclear and weak nuclear force and gravity.
+These forces can be described in physics as the four fundamental forces (although a fifth elemental force is thought to exist–Quintessence): electromagnetic, strong nuclear and weak nuclear force and gravity.
 Philosophers et al have postulated that there are levels of being that possess a different combination of forces.
 They articulated:

 The material elements have mass; each contains a particular frequency or range of vibrational states, and although not alive in the classic sense contain different potentials that may initiate movement (as in decay, or a change of state as in graphite and diamond, or when combined together create another element which transforms into a different compound–gas, liquid or solid.)

 The next realm is the vegetal kingdom, which transforms material elements as building blocks into simple or complex life forms, and thus contains mass + (the) energy [of the vegetal elements].
 So it goes on, the animal kingdom has mass + life (energy) + movement.
-The human kingdom contains that which it contains (mass + energy+ movement) and the energy of thought, belief, concepts, innovation, language, music etc. The human contains all four energies each a higher octave, for example, than the one below.
+The human kingdom contains what has been before and (mass + energy+ movement) the energy of thought, belief, concepts, innovation, language, music etc. The human contains all four energies each a higher octave, for example, than the one below.
 Philosopohers postulated a hierarchy of energies.

 The Chinese differentiated five aspects of qi (chi).
 Qi carries the various energies or life forces that exist at the vegetal level in the human and provide the human, with the wherewithal to adapt, accommodate, protect, nourish and be nurtured by the natural cycles of life:

 Material kingdom : Material Qi

 Animal kingdom: Material Qi + Living Qi + Sensitive Qi